 Work with me one-on-one or in a small group setting to create a positive relationship with food and leave the diet—triggered eating—shame cycle forever.
 Or work with me on the food component of IBS stomach issues from a nurturing and shame-free eating perspective.

-A four month program empowering shame free eating and strategies for authentic health.
+My one-on-one counseling empowers shame free eating and provides strategies for authentic health.
 Stop dieting and learn how to listen to and trust your body’s signals and develop a positive relationship with food.

 - Weekly Shame-free eating journal reviews